getmanfred/contracts/README.md

 * Set the candidate mandate
 * Rights and obligations of both parts (especially for Privacy)

 > Currently, no contract must be signed by candidates.
-Instead of it they just need to accept [our Privacy Policy](https://www.getmanfred.com/privacy-policy.html).
+They just need to accept [our Privacy Policy](https://www.getmanfred.com/privacy-policy.html) instead.

 ## The Company Contract